expo/expo/docs/versions/v15.0.0/sdk/audio.md

     A `Promise` that is resolved with the `status` of the sound: a dictionary with the following key-value pairs.

+    -   `isPlaying` : a boolean describing if the sound is currently playing.
-    -   `position_millis` : the current position of playback in milliseconds.
+    -   `positionMillis` : the current position of playback in milliseconds.
+    -   `rate` : the current rate of the sound.
-    -   `is_playing` : a boolean describing if the sound is currently playing.
+    -   `shouldCorrectPitch` : a boolean describing if we are correcting the pitch for a changed rate.
+    -   `volume` : the current volume of the sound.
-    -   `is_muted` : a boolean describing if the sound is currently muted.
+    -   `isMuted` : a boolean describing if the sound is currently muted.
-    -   `is_looping` : a boolean describing if the sound is currently looping.
+    -   `isLooping` : a boolean describing if the sound is currently looping.

 -   `soundInstance.setStatusChangeCallback(callback)`

     Sets a function to be called at regular intervals with the `status` of the Sound.
-See `getStatus` for details on `status`, and see `setStatusPollingTimeoutMillis` for details on the regularity with which this function is called.
+See `getStatusAsync` for details on `status`, and see `setStatusPollingTimeoutMillis` for details on the regularity with which this function is called.

     #### Parameters